 It’s a common form of back-scratching in the world of organized labor: An employer, … Read More ➡

 On October 7, Yvette Luster, former treasurer of National Postal Mail Handlers Local 314, was charged in U.S. District Court for the Eastern District of Missouri with one count of embezzlement in the sum of $184,138 from the St. Louis union.
 The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 23, Violent Lamorie, former secretary-treasurer for American Federation of Government Employees Local 695, was sentenced in U.S. District Court for the District of Colorado to 10 months of home confinement and five years of probation for embezzling $71,430 from the Denver union.
-She also was ordered to pay full restitution and a $100 special assessment.
-Lamorie had pleaded guilty last November after being charged in October.
-The union represents employees of the Denver U.S. Mint plant.
-The actions follow a joint investigation by the Labor Department’s Office of Labor-Management Standards and the Treasury Department’s Office of Inspector General.… Read More ➡
+On October 2, Cathy Byers, former treasurer of American Federation of Teachers Local 6540, was sentenced in U.S. District Court for the Southern District of West Virginia to eight months of home confinement and five years of supervised release for wire fraud in the sum of roughly $22,000 from the Ronceverte (Greenbrier County), W.Va.-based union.
+She also was ordered to pay a $100 special assessment on top of the restitution she already has paid.
+Byers had pleaded guilty in June to one count of wire fraud following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡